jawah/kiss-headers/docs/the-theory.md

 Here's how I understand those two separators.

 - The single comma indicate that their is multiple entries for the same headers.
-- The semi-colon separate members inside the same entry and therefor cannot be interpreted separately.
+- The semi-colon separate members inside the same entry and therefore cannot be interpreted separately.

 Writing `Accept: text/html, application/json;q=0.8` is another way to write :